Finding a Mate: Don’t Shut the Door Too Soon!

 What should a young woman do when she suspects a guy is interested in her?
-Lately, it seems she’ll either speak to the guy, or get her father to, and tell him to forget it, she’s just not interested.
+Lately, it seems she’ll either speak to the guy, or get her father or best friend to to, and tell him to forget it, she’s just not interested.
 Is that a problem?
 Isn’t it just kind to let him know there’s no chance?

 Let me tell you a story.
 Once upon a time, a young man and a young woman went to the same college and became good friends.
 She was a believer and he came to Christ that year.
 Her mother even told the young woman that she thought that was the man she’d marry.
 She wasn’t having any of it.
 She didn’t feel attracted at all.
 They were just friends.
 Not interested.
 Not at all.
 Thankfully, she didn’t feel compelled to tell him that and push him away.
 They stayed friends for another couple of years.